EthicApp-Development/ethicapp-main/INSTALL.md

 ### 1.2.
 Other dependencies

-In order to run the `docker-compose.production.yaml` you must have a directory named `secrets` with necessary token and API keys within it.
-This file must be provided from an official Ethicapp distributor to work.
+In order to run the `docker-compose.production.yaml` you must have a directory named `secrets` with necessary secret tokens for the application to properly run.

+You must provide the following files:

+- jwt_token
+  - Contains the JWT token for the app to work
+- keys-n-secrets.js
+  - Google Cloud Platform API Key and Secret
+  - Captcha Web API key and Secrets
+  - AWS API key and Secrets

 ## 2. Docker Compose Explanations